tagohd/mono/Items/Legendary Artifacts/The Legendary Artifacts.md

 IncludeInTable: False
 ---
 %%
-Sudosays:: Maybe they're like the Infinity Stones?
+sudoMinor:: Maybe they're like the Infinity Stones?
 Also added DATAVIEW
 #minorChange #unseenByLun
 %%
 # About